life-at-the-frontier/validation-exercise/README.md

 # data source
 Frontiers are generated from measureFrontiers 04 UK script in nordF repo.
-Used in makeFile01
+Used in makeFile[0x] (i.e. 01 for Sheffield)

 ## misc